 Phone Support & Improved Down-Time

-And more importantly for many customers – they offer 24/7 phone support, which is not common among hosting companies – even those famous for customer service.
+They offer 24/7 phone support, which is not common among hosting companies – even those famous for customer service.

 It’s not world-class, but for a huge corporate entity with super-discounted hosting… good support is a Pro in my book.